tyson-swetnam/mkdocs-material-template/docs/logbook.md

 *Day 4 (6/11)*: Deleted contents of my new repository and this time cloned Shruti's repo through the terminal using git.
 After some trial and error (I had a very low level of familliarity with git) I got it to work!

 *Day 5 (6/12)*: Now that I had a successfully cloned repository, I worked on editing the mkdocs.yml to get my own website up and running.
 After setting up the basics and the URL, I added more personal information to further personalize my website.

+*Day 6 (6/13)*: Researched and enrolled in GitHub Education and CodeSpaces (turns out CodeSpaces isn't available as part of the student developer pack).
+Continued tweaking and cleaning up my GitHub site (read more of the mkdocs documentation to better understand this).
+Began research into Google Earth Engine and STAC Catalogs to build a foundation for my project this summer.